yashpickles/Weekend_Hustles/README.md

         └── math_solver.py
 ```

--**APKA folder**: This is the main folder where the supposed magic happens, as claimed by Ryan Gos...
+-**APKA/**: This is the main directory where the supposed "magic" happens, as claimed by Ryan Gos...
 NOT me.
 -  **main.py**: The core application file, where all the AI agent's "magic" happens.
 Think of it as the control center for your digital minion.
 - **requirements.txt**: The definitive list of Python packages you'll need.
 If it's not on this list, it's probably not important (or I haven't gotten around to adding it yet).
 - **.env.example**: A template for setting up environment variables.
 Because exposing your super-secret tokens is so last season.